sstuqtd/editor-framework/docs/editor/editor-module.md

 # The Editor Module

 `Editor` is a module containing app-wide core editor functionality.
-You can access properties or methods of the `Editor ` module anytime, anywhere in your editor framework app (including Fireball).
+You can access properties or methods of the `Editor ` module anytime, anywhere in your Editor-Framework app.

 This module can be categorized into the following parts: